WanWizard/fuel-ideal/README.md

-## DISCLAIMER
+## disclaimer

 As of now, this package has only been used against the simulator.
-Do **NOT** use in the _develop_ branch in a production environment!
+Do **NOT** use the _develop_ branch in a production environment!

 # Ideal